sudheerj/javascript-interview-questions/README.md

       There are two ways to copy an object,

       **Shallow Copy:**
-      Shallow copy is a bit-wise copy of an object.
+      Shallow copy is a bitwise copy of an object.
 A new object is created that has an exact copy of the values in the original object.
 If any of the fields of the object are references to other objects, just the reference addresses are copied i.e., only the memory address is copied.

       **Example**